-- 4.15 The Technical Coordinator produces on a yearly basis prior to Panel sessions, a table of national commitments in the Southern Ocean, and seeks additional commitments for barometer upgrades, and deployment opportunities in the Southern Ocean to achieve a level of 300 buoys south of 40S. - 4.16 The Technical Coordinator maintains a catalogue of existing ongoing ocean data buoy programmes, and provides information to Panel members or on its website, about where inventories of buoys are held, to aid in deployment planning. - 4.17 The Technical Coordinator contributes to the implementation of the JCOMMOPS work-plan particularly with respect to deployment opportunities. - 4.18 The Technical Coordinator maintains a summary of requirements for buoy data to meet expressed needs of the international meteorological and oceanographic communities. - 4.19 The Technical Coordinator coordinates the operations of DBCP Quality Control guidelines. - 4.20 The Technical Coordinator collects statistics and information on buoy vandalism occurrences, and maintains relevant information on the DBCP website.
+- prepares reports on DBCP activities for the regular meetings of the Action Groups.
+The TC may represent the Panel or the Action Groups at relevant technical meetings, both inside and outside WMO and IOC, as required. - 4.11 The Technical Coordinator assists the Chairperson and the Secretariats in the preparation for the DBCP Session, including the preparation of specific technical documents and presentations. - 4.12 The Technical Coordinator undertakes the tasks as proposed by the Chair during the inter-sessional period as prioritised by the Chair and reports at the next Panel Session. - 4.13 The Technical Coordinator supports, as required, existing DBCP Action Groups, and provides assistance on request to other internationally coordinated buoy programme developments. - 4.14 The Technical Coordinator coordinates activities with the ocean basin focused activities (i.e. AtlantOS, IIOE-2, etc.) as far as data buoys are concerned. - 4.15 The Technical Coordinator produces on a yearly basis prior to Panel sessions, a table of national commitments in the Southern Ocean, and seeks additional commitments for barometer upgrades, and deployment opportunities in the Southern Ocean to achieve a level of 300 buoys south of 40S. - 4.16 The Technical Coordinator maintains a catalogue of existing ongoing ocean data buoy programmes and provides information to Panel members or on its website, about where inventories of buoys are held, to aid in deployment planning. - 4.17 The Technical Coordinator contributes to the implementation of the OceanOPS workplan - particularly with respect to metadata management, and deployment opportunities. - 4.18 The Technical Coordinator maintains a summary of requirements for buoy data to meet expressed needs of the international meteorological and oceanographic communities. - 4.19 The Technical Coordinator monitors and follow-up with operators on the implementation of the DBCP Quality Control guidelines. - 4.20 The Technical Coordinator collects statistics and information on buoy vandalism occurrences and maintains relevant information on the DBCP website. - 4.21 The technical coordinator meets regularly with the Chair to seek guidance and to provide updates on his/her activities.
+The frequency of these meetings is agreed with the Chair. - 4.22 The technical coordinator monitors the actions of the action groups, task teams and pilot projects and reports their status at the executive board meetings.